distributedsimulationtools/coreDSUnreal_Sample_Cpp/README.md

 # coreUnrealCPP

-This is a Sample project to be used with [coreDS Unreal](https://www.ds.tools/products/hla-dis-unreal-engine-4/) and the [Unreal Engine 4](https://www.unrealengine.com).
+This is a Sample project to be used with [coreDS Unreal](https://www.ds.tools/products/hla-dis-unreal-engine-4/) and the [Unreal Engine 4 and 5](https://www.unrealengine.com).
 You can request a free trial on https://www.ds.tools/contact-us/trial-request/

 coreDS Unreal must already be installed and activated in order to use this project.
-The project is compatible with the latest UE4 release.
+The project is compatible with the Unreal engine 4.24+ and 5.0+.
 Please make sure the coreDS Unreal plugin is enabled.

 This sample focuses on using the C++ instead of the BluePrint visual programming language.
 No matter what you will need the UE4 Editor at some point to manage the configuration file.
 The base project is the FirstPersonShooter sample, C++ mode, provided by Epic Games.